sergeyklay/cpp-project-template/stars/README.md

   - [Apple Clang][apple clang] >= 10.0.0
 - [CMake][cmake] 3.14 or later
 - Any supported by CMake build tools like [GNU Make][make], [Ninja][ninja] and so on
-- [conan][conan] decentralized package manager with a client-server architecture
+- [Conan][conan] decentralized package manager with a client-server architecture

 For project dependencies list see `conanfile.txt` bundled with this project.